rohgoyal/getting-started/toolkit/getting-started-creating-an-api-in-nodejs/README.md

 7. Edit the values in the JSON shown in the **data** section.
 Try changing the generated dummy data, then click **Call operation** again.
 You should see the request and response parameters, along with the JSON instance data that you entered.
 ![](images/explore-test-4.png)

-8. To confirm that the operation added a model instance, click **branch.find** then click **Call operation** to display all branch instances.
-For example (with three model instances):
+8. To confirm that the operation added a model instance, click **weather.find** then click **Call operation** to display all weather instances.
+For example (with two model instances):

 	![](images/explore-test-5.png)
 ---